jimburton/scrabble/README.md

   **********************************************
   ```

-  *Starts by showing both player's names, their score and the contents
+  *The game starts by showing both player's names, their score and the contents
   of their rack, with the score displayed beneath each letter.*